jschmidt3786/test_build/README.md

 # test_build

-first step was to pull down all of the disparate repos.
+first step, pull down all of the disparate repos.

 ## TODO